beginning of content

 Side effects with the capsules include: tummy discomfort, diarrhoea, nausea, vomiting or a rash.

-Side effects with the injection are: redness, swelling and pain at the injection site
+Side effects of the injection are: redness, swelling and pain at the injection site.

-Talk to you doctor about whether typhoid vaccine is right for you.
+Talk to your doctor about whether the typhoid vaccine is right for you.

-There are many complications that can be caused by untreated typhoid fever.
+There are many complications of untreated typhoid fever.
 Complications typically arise in the third week of illness.
-About 1 in 10 people develop complications.

 The 2 most common complications of untreated typhoid fever are: